RinLovesYou/LinuxCreatorCompanion/README.md

 appreciate if you opened an Issue.

 If you find your windows flickering while resizing, This seems to be a WebKit issue. `WEBKIT_DISABLE_COMPOSITING_MODE=1` may fix this.

+If you want some more immediate user support (issues can be pretty annoying for it), join the LVRA discord linked in the header.

 ---